anugrahakbarp/B21-CAP0388/README.md

 # B21-CAP0388
-Bangkit Capstone Project 2021: Pothole Validation Report System Application (FULL)
+Bangkit Capstone Project 2021: Validating Potholes Using Object Detection on Monitoring and Report System Application
 <!--
 *** Thanks for checking out the Best-README-Template.
 If you have a suggestion
 *** that would make this better, please fork the repo and create a pull request